benbrastmckie/ModelChecker/Code/README.md

 Each file must specify a set of `premises` which are treated conjunctively, `conclusions` which are treated disjunctively, and the number `N` of atomic states to include in each model.

-Optionally, the user can specify whether to print the Z3 constraints when a model is found, or the unsatisfiable core when no model exists, as well as an option to save the output.
+Optionally, the user can specify the following settings in each file:

+- Print all Z3 constraints if a model is found: `print_cons_bool`
+- Print the Z3 unsatisfiable core constraints if no model exists: `print_unsat_core_bool`
+- Prompt the user to append the output to the current file in a new file: `save_bool`

+Users can override these settings by including the following flags:

+- Include `-s` to prompt the user to save the output in a new file.
+- Include `-c` to include Z3 constraints.
+- Include `-h` to print help information about the programs usage.

 ## Syntax